- About PS&F

 More than 70% of today’s college graduates face student loans with an average debt of more than $35,000 – an amount that has steadily increased over the past two decades.1 These young employees are more likely to say that such excessive debt causes them to delay major life events such as buying a home, saving for retirement, or having children.2 Additionally, 32% will live in their parents’ home.3 They are also 20% more likely to say that their debt caused them to take a job outside their field or to work more than one job.

 As a generation that is already proving A) massive and B) challenging, this group of workers is 15% more open to switching employers than any other generation according to a 2016 Gallup poll.4 Considering the cost of recruiting and onboarding younger employees, retaining a group of employees that may be more mobile than previous generations is going to require looking at all available options.
-To attract and retain millennials in particular, more employers are expanding their benefit programs by offering a resource to help their employees pay off their student loan debt.
+To attract and retain millennials in particular, more employers are expanding their benefits programs by offering a resource to help their employees pay off their student loan debt.

 According to SHRM, about 4% of employers offered such a benefit in 20165, but it is starting to look like 2017’s hottest benefit.
 A Fidelity survey of employers found that 21% of respondents were considering adding such a benefit this year.
 This makes a lot of sense based upon how millennials react to the offering.
 In the 2015 American Student Assistance Survey, 76% of respondents said that if an employer offered them such a benefit, it would be a deciding or contributing factor in their decision to accept the job.6